-Windows 7 will ship with many new themes so you have more options for making your computer reflect your own personal style.
-Each theme package will include rich backgrounds and glass colors, a unique sound scheme and a screensaver.
-You can also download new themes, including some that are customized for certain international regions.
+Windows 7 comes with many new themes, so you have more options for making your computer reflect your own personal style.
+Each theme package includes rich backgrounds, glass colors, a unique sound scheme, and a screensaver.
+You can also download new themes, including some that are customized for specific regions of the world.
 You can even create and save your own themes and share them with your friends and family.

 Desktop Slideshow

 Ever wanted to turn your desktop background into a photo slideshow?
-Then you’ll love the new feature in Windows 7 that lets you pull in photos from your photo gallery or even from a website onto your background.
-Simply choose where you want the photos to come from and how often you want them to change—your desktop background will light-up like a custom photo slide show.
+Then you’ll love the new feature in Windows 7 that lets you pull in photos from your photo gallery or even from a website and display them on your background.
+Choose where you want the photos to come from and how often you want them to change—your desktop background will light-up like a custom photo slide show.